YorDN/HealthTestApp/README.md

 - **History of the tests** taken by the user ⏳
 - **Profile Manager** 🧑
 ## 4️⃣ Installation
 Izentia requires installation for now to work.
 We will be hosting it in the near future.
-For now if you want more information about the project, you can see it at [izentia-buki.netlify.app]
+For now if you want more information about the project, you can see it at [here](https://izentia-buki.netlify.app/)
 ### 🔧 Prerequisites
 - .NET 8 SDK
 - SQL Server
 - Blazor environment
+- An IDE, supporting the .NET platform and the Blazor Framework
 ### 📋 Steps

 To install (clone) the repository you have to use the GUI of Github or write the following command: